NPS-Release

 2.1 Definition

-Gateway Node is the fourth NWP node type, serving as the unified entry point for AaaS services.
+Anchor Node is an NWP node type serving as the unified entry point for AaaS services.
 It does not handle business logic directly but routes requests to the internal NOP orchestration layer.
+A single Anchor Node MAY simultaneously declare other roles (e.g. Memory Node) via NDP Announce.node_roles array form (NPS-4 §3.1).

 Property Value